Jobeer1/Ubuntu-Patient-Care/orthanc-source/NASIntegration/SIMPLE_ORTHANC_MANAGEMENT.md

 # 🏥 Simple Orthanc Management for South African Healthcare
+*Built on the new modular backend architecture (January 2025)*

 ## Overview
 This is a **practical, user-friendly** Orthanc PACS management system designed specifically for South African healthcare facilities.
 It replaces the overly complex original specification with a simple, working solution that healthcare staff can actually use.

+*Implementation uses the recently refactored modular backend structure for improved maintainability and easier development.*

 ## 🎯 What This System Does